senaev/senaev.com/app/(iframes)/cv/5min.md

 We implemented a comprehensive API rebuild and developed new standards for video creatives.
 Our performance optimization efforts were particularly successful – we achieved faster first-frame loading speeds and doubled our quality metrics to match YouTube's standards.

-One of major achievements was our anti-ad-blocker initiative, which recovered a big part of video ad revenue.
-We also successfully integrated it with various third-party platforms.

-In Media Advertisement project, where we focused on attracting major international clients by developing comprehensive brand safety and anti-fraud tools.
+Since 2021 we focused on attracting major international clients by developing comprehensive brand safety and anti-fraud tools.
 We achieved [MRC standards](https://www.iab.com/wp-content/uploads/2015/06/MRC-Viewable-Ad-Impression-Measurement-Guideline.pdf) compliance for [Yandex Direct](https://yandex.com/support/direct/technologies-and-services/iab-compliance.html) and [AdFox](https://yandex.ru/adv/news/daydzhest-dlya-pablisherov-pryamye-razmescheniya-po-mezhdunarodnym-standartam-v-adfox-i-novye-obuchayuschie-roliki), successfully integrated multiple [verification services](https://clearcode.cc/blog/ad-verification/), and maintained an incident-free record from July 2022 through 2024 through the implementation of Zero Bug Policy.

 We consistently improved user experience and technical capabilities while maintaining high performance standards.
 Our achievements included streamlining deployment processes, enhancing cookie effectiveness, and implementing comprehensive telemetry and A/B experiments systems for quality assurance.

 #### Leading International Advertising Interfaces  (Dec 2022)

-👉

-#### Looking Back
+In December 2022, I embraced an opportunity at Yandex's International Advertising department in Belgrade, Serbia.
+I was tasked with building a team and developing infrastructure for a new advertising network interfaces.
+I was leading both Frontend and Backend teams, focusing primarily on recruitment and architectural decisions.

+We had chosen cloud infrastructure for our services, and by the four-month mark, we had a working proof of concept of cabinets.
+The team grew rapidly, and by fall 2023, we had ten employees and developed an MVP.

+Our technical infrastructure combined [ClickHouse](https://clickhouse.com/), [YTsaurus](https://ytsaurus.tech/), and [echarts](https://echarts.apache.org/en/index.html) for statistics, with [KeyCloak](https://www.keycloak.org/) handling authentication.
+We built a modern tech stack using React.js, Typescript, Java, Kotlin, and various other technologies, successfully decoupling our banner rendering infrastructure from Yandex's integrated tools within nine months.

+Early 2024 brought significant restructuring as we organized into three specialized departments.
+We improved billing features, and integrated with CRM.
+My team has grown to 20 people.

+...to be updated

 Over my career in Yandex, I've conducted more than 150 job interviews and hired about 20 people for my teams.
 I've given three public speeches in English and even created a programming championship task that's been solved over 1,500 times.